 In case if primarily preferred Sender-ID fails, system automatically shifts to the Sender-ID you will set as alternative in this “Fallback Sender ID” field.
 Primarily preferred Sender-ID can be the one that client has got approved for the sending, or the one that is given as application’s Default Sender-ID for the clients who don’t have their own Sender-ID approved.
 In case of the failure, system automatically shifts to the Fallback Sender-ID.

 You can use this to upload gateway's logo to appear with the gateway name few places within the application.
 However, this is optional, if you don't want to upload a logo, you can leave it to continue.

 If you want to write some additional details about the gateway you are integrating, this is again an optional field.

-Most of the system required fields such as Name, Status, Fallback Sender-ID and Sending Pattern etc. will remain the same for every sending gateway; except for few unique fields that gateway requires to authorize API request and connect.
+Most of the system required fields such as Gateway Name, Status, Fallback Sender-ID and Sending Pattern etc. will remain the same for every sending gateway; except for few unique fields that gateway requires to authorize the APi call to connect.
 So in case of setting up Clickatell API, following are the fields different than other gateways.

 Unlike the API key of Infobip, Clickatell requires account username and password to authorize and connect.
-Provide the username of your account with Clickatell account and proceed.
+Provide the username of your Clickatell account to proceed.

 Provide password of your Clickatell account in this field.
 As mentioned, rest of the fields will remain and work the same as mentioned above.

-With Twilio, following are the two parameters that Twilio take into consideration to determine on the account from which the API request is initiated.
+With Twilio, following are the two parameters that Twilio requires to determine the account from which the API call is initiated.
 Make sure, Twilio doesn’t allow sending in batches, therefore, you will only have the option of sending in loop.

 For sending API request, Twilio requires providing two important credentials; the first one is the account SID which acts like username of your account.
 Provide your Twilio account SID here in this field.